First published 24th of September 2020

 I’ve done a few fitness DVDs over the years: T25, Insanity, Ashtanga Yoga with David Swenson, Rodney Yee, Zumba… and I am a fan of them.
 No need to go to a gym and, once you make the initial investment, it works out cheap and I can do it whenever I have time, rather than having to attend at a set time.

 Thanks to lockdown the online fitness industry is thriving.
 It has given many people an opportunity to try new things online, especially, in my case, as it coincided with a 3 month free trial of YouTube – no ads!!!!
-(Eventually, I carried on with the subscription, Google Play music is also on the way out and all my music is there.
-Google Play is being replaced by YouTube music, not something I’m happy about but that’s a whole other story).
+(Eventually, I carried on with the subscription, as Google Play music was being replaced by YouTube music).

 Below are the channels I ended up visiting regularly…